Củ Chi tunnels: Tourist destinations

-The 75 mi-long complex of tunnels at Củ Chi has been preserved by the government of Vietnam, and turned into a war memorial park with two different tunnel display sites, Ben Dinh and Ben Duoc.
+The 75 mi-long complex of tunnels at Củ Chi has been preserved by the government of Vietnam after reunification, and turned into a war memorial park with two different tunnel display sites, Bến Đình and Bến Dược.
 The tunnels are a popular tourist attraction in Vietnam, and visitors are invited to crawl around in the safer parts of the tunnel system.
-The Ben Duoc site contains part of the original tunnel system, and the Ben Dinh site, closer to Saigon, has tunnel reconstructions and some tunnels have been made larger to accommodate tourists.
+The Bến Dược site contains part of the original tunnel system, and the Bến Đình site, closer to Ho Chi Minh City, has tunnel reconstructions and some tunnels have been made larger to accommodate tourists.
 In both sites, low-power lights have been installed in the tunnels to make traveling through them easier, and both sites have displays of the different types of booby traps that were used.
 Underground conference rooms in which campaigns such as the Tết Offensive were planned in 1968 have been restored.

 Above-ground attractions include caged monkeys, vendors selling souvenirs, and a shooting range.
+There is a film shown to tourists which praises Viet Cong fighters as "American Killer Heroes".